Turn high school internships into in-class projects

-Teachers build off pre-filled, customizable unit plans and assessment rubrics that explain why they're strong examples.
+Teachers build off pre-filled, customizable competency maps and assessment rubrics that explain why they're strong examples.

 No going it alone

-We walk teachers through bite-sized activities that both develop their skills and help them plan and deliver their projects.
+We walk teachers through bite-sized activities that both develop their skills and help them plan and deliver their work-based courses and units.

 Engage students to prepare them for college and careers